Unleash/unleash/website/docs/feature-flag-tutorials/golang/implementing-feature-flags-golang.md

 ## 5. Add Unleash to your Go app

 Now, let's connect our project to Unleash so that you can toggle that feature flag at runtime.
-If you wanted to, you could also do a gradual rollout, use it for a/b testing, etc.
+If you wanted to, you could also do a gradual rollout or use the flag for A/B testing.

 You'll need 2 things:

 -   The URL of your Unleash instance's API.
 It's `http://localhost:4242/api/` for your local version.
-You'll want to replace it with your remote instance.
 -   The API token we created on our Unleash instance, feel free to create another one if you can't find it.

 With these 2, you can initialize your Unleash client as follows: